How We are Giving Back to Our Blue Ridge Community

 Our community believes that economic circumstances should not limit a healthy, well-balanced lifestyle.
 Therefore, we are working with agencies and our local food industry to address food insecurity issues within the community.
 We are also looking at ways to address staffing issues and improve the quality of our employee base.

-The FFA is an excellent leadership program for young people, similar to the Eagle Scout program with the Boy Scouts of America.
-Our goal is to encourage them to look at the agricultural and culinary industry for careers.
+FFA is the premier youth organization preparing members for leadership and careers in the science, business, and technology of agriculture.
+The FFA is an excellent leadership program for young people, similar to the Eagle Scout program with the Scouts of America.
+We encourage them to become involved with their communities and consider a career in the agricultural and culinary industries.

 Blue Ridge Community & Technical College’s Academy of Hospitality and Culinary Arts